Man in Orange Jacket Standing Beside Man in Black Leather Jacket

 What is Bail?

-Bail is a set financial deposit that the court holds as collateral to ensure the accused person returns for their court dates once released from custody.
+Bail is a set financial deposit that the court holds as collateral to ensure the accused person returns for their court date(s) once released from custody.
 The bail amount is usually set during the defendant’s first court appearance following an arrest.
-The primary purpose of bail is not to punish the defendant, but to protect the community and to make sure that the accused person is present for trial or any other court proceedings.

-The Role of Bail in the Legal System
+The Role of Bail

-Payment of bail allows defendants to live their normal lives — working, caring for their families, and preparing their legal defense while they await trial.
-If they fulfill this obligation by appearing at all required court dates, the bail will be returned to them, minus any administrative fees, at the conclusion of their case.
+If they fulfill this obligation by appearing at all required court dates, the bail will be returned to them, minus any administrative fees, after their case.
 If they fail to appear, however, the court may keep the bail and issue a warrant for their arrest.

 Various Forms of Bail